Fogbank: History

 With Facility 9404-11 long since decommissioned, a new production facility was required.
 Delays arose during its construction.
 Engineers repeatedly encountered failure in their efforts to produce Fogbank.
+Manufacture involves the moderately toxic, highly volatile solvent acetonitrile, which presents a hazard for workers (causing three evacuations in March 2006 alone).
 As multiple deadlines expired, and the schedule was pushed back repeatedly, the NNSA eventually invested $23 million to find an alternative to Fogbank.

 In March 2007, engineers devised a manufacturing process for Fogbank.
-Unfortunately, the material turned out to have problems when tested, and in September 2007 the Fogbank project was upgraded to "Code Blue" status by the NNSA, making it a major priority.
-In 2008, following the expenditure of a further $69 million, the NNSA finally managed to manufacture Fogbank, and 7 months later, the first refurbished warhead was provided to the US Navy, nearly a decade after the commencement of the refurbishment program.
-In May 2009 a US Navy spokesman said that they had not received any refurbished weapons to date.
-The Energy Department stated that the current plan was to begin shipping refurbished weapons in the fall of 2009, two years behind schedule.
+The material turned out to have problems when tested, and in September 2007 the Fogbank project was upgraded to "Code Blue" status by the NNSA, making it a major priority.
+In 2008, following the expenditure of a further $69 million, the NNSA managed to manufacture Fogbank, and 7 months later the first refurbished warhead was provided to the U.S. Navy, nearly a decade after the commencement of the refurbishment program.
+In May 2009 a U.S. Navy spokesman said that they had not received any refurbished weapons.
+The Energy Department stated that the current plan was to begin shipping refurbished weapons in late 2009, two years behind schedule.

 The experience of reverse engineering Fogbank produced some improvements in scientific knowledge of the process.
 The new production scientists noticed that certain problems in production resembled those noted by the original team.
 These problems were traced to a particular impurity in the final product that was required to meet quality standards.
 A root cause investigation showed that input materials were subject to cleaning processes that had not existed during the original production run.
 This cleaning removed a substance that generated the required impurity.
-With the implicit role of this substance finally understood, the production scientists can control output quality better than during the original run.
+With the implicit role of this substance finally understood, the production scientists could control output quality better than during the original run.

+The W76 life-extension project was completed in December 2018, when 800 W76s were upgraded to the W76-1 design.
+It is unclear whether the new W76-2 uses Fogbank.